solliancenet/microsoft-mysql-developer-guide/05_Monitoring/05_00_Monitoring.md

 After initiating multiple failed connections to the Flexible Server instance, I receive the following warning on my configured notification email address.

 ![This image demonstrates the Azure Monitor alert rule sent to my email after attempting multiple failed connections.](./media/alert-rule-sent-to-email.png "Azure Monitor alert rule")

+# Azure Service Health

+TODO - Sai

+Azure Service Health notifies you about Azure service incidents and planned maintenance so you can take action to mitigate downtime.
+Configure customizable cloud alerts and use your personalized dashboard to analyze health issues, monitor the impact to your cloud resources, get guidance and support, and share details and updates.